GeoNet/data/dart-triggers/README.md

 A Catalogue of triggers detected by the DART Network.
 These triggers have been classified into different categories as listed below and are sorted by station and UTC date-time.

+For plotting these signals, [TILDE Data Discovery](https://tilde.geonet.org.nz/ui/data-exploration#/) is a good tool.
+To use it, you will need to specify the DART and change the time period to the date shown by the triggered time.
+Data Discovery can also be used to download the data in JSON and CSV formats.
+If you would prefer an API please use [TILDE API](https://tilde.geonet.org.nz/v2/api-docs/).

 For more information on the DART Network, please refer to the [GeoNet DART](https://www.geonet.org.nz/tsunami/dart) page.

 | Category | Name | Description |